Prophetaa/Two2Tango-client/README.md

 We used React, Redux, bootstrap for the front-end.

-Whant a live version? visit https://two2tango.herokuapp.com
+Want a live version? visit https://two2tango.herokuapp.com